lostfictions/znv/README.md

 `production` or `development`), as well as help strings that will be included in the error thrown when an env var is missing.

+## Status

+Unstable.
+There may be breaking changes before v1.0.0.

+## Contents

 - [Quickstart](#quickstart)
 - [Motivation](#motivation)
 - [Usage](#usage)